 Alternative Water Activities to Consider

 Swimming right after getting your ears pierced may not be the best idea, but there are plenty of alternative water activities to enjoy.
-If you want to stay in the water without fully submerging your head, options like water skiing, stand-up paddleboarding, and kayaking are great choices.

 You can also try non-submerging water exercises and workouts, such as aquatic aerobics or water therapy sessions.
-If you’re looking for something more intense, water-weight training can provide a challenging workout.
-These activities allow you to enjoy the water while also being mindful of your newly pierced ears.
+Water-weight training can provide a challenging workout if you’re looking for something more intense.

 So, don’t worry about missing out on the fun – just explore these exciting alternatives!